 Our recent survey of pharma companies revealed that 58 percent have dedicated digital marketing groups.
 I think it’s safe to assume at this point that the digital revolution is real and is only going to continue to wield enormous influence over the way in which companies conduct business, particularly marketing’s ability to communicate with physicians, patients and other stakeholders.
 In the coming decade, Continue reading

-Reasons for non-adherence vary from simple forgetfulness to more complex social and financial issues.
+Reasons for non-adherent patients vary from simple forgetfulness to more complex social and financial issues.
 Continue reading

 Drug companies are increasingly building centralized Patient Adherence teams, as revealed in our latest study on patient adherence.
-This is a recent development, with most companies reaching the decision to create a more centralized and dedicated adherence team in the last 1-3 years.
+This is a recent development, with most companies reaching the decision to create more centralized and dedicated adherence teams in the last 1-3 years.
 Continue reading

 The Research team is right in the middle of our new study of patient adherence and compliance, and we’ve now interviewed executives from a variety of companies in the life sciences industry about their patient adherence groups’ reporting structures and organizational charts.
 Over half of all companies surveyed report having a dedicated team; the rest use staff on an ad-hoc basis.
 While no two companies have exactly the same structure due to different needs and resources available, several trends have emerged.
 Continue reading